tskit-dev/tskit/docs/development.md

    to document any breaking changes separately in a "breaking changes" section.

-8. Push your changes to your topic branch and either open the PR or, if you opened a draft PR above change it to a non-draft PR by clicking "Ready to Review".
+8. Push your changes to your topic branch and either open the PR or, if you already opened a draft PR change it to a non-draft PR by clicking "Ready to Review".

 9. The tskit community will review the code, asking you to make changes where appropriate.